BiDAlab/UWF4DR-Benchmark/docs/reproducibility.md

 - reads the official UWF4DR ground-truth annotations locally,
 - applies the fixed split definition used in the paper,
 - resolves the correct image paths from the downloaded datasets,
-- and optionally saves the resulting splits as CSV files.
+- and saves the resulting splits as CSV files.

 **Task-specific considerations:**